Wawavoun/Apple-II-FPU-board/Readme.md

 The board can be set for 4 MHz clock or 2 MHz clock (J3 jumper).
 Usually AMD --> 2 MHz, INTEL --> 4 MHz but double check the exact reference of your FPU.

+It is largely inspired from the Microcrunch from John Hart.

 Have fun !

 20/06/2023